S&P lowers Greece sovereign credit rating

 Greece's bailout talks with lenders collapsed over the weekend, intensifying fears that the country could soon exit the euro zone.

-A Greek official told Reuters on Monday the country would not pay a 1.6 billon euro loan instalment due the International Monetary Fund on Tuesday.
+A Greek official told Reuters on Monday the country would not pay a 1.6 billon euro loan installment due the International Monetary Fund on Tuesday.

 S&P said according to its assessment Greece would likely default on its commercial debt during the next six months.